osisoft/Edge-Data-Store-Docs/content/docker/edge-docker.md

 ### Remove REST access

-If you remove the `--network host` option from the docker run command, REST access is not possible from outside the container.
-This may be of value where you want to host an application in the same container as Edge Data Store but do not want to have external REST access enabled.
+If you remove the `--network host` option from the docker run command, REST access is not possible from outside of the container.
+This may be useful if you want to host an application in the same container as EDS without external REST access enabled.

 ## Upgrade

-To upgrade a Docker container with persistent storage to the latest version of Edge Data Store, you should follow the process above for creating a new container image.
+To upgrade a Docker container with persistent storage to the latest version of EDS, you should follow the process above for creating a new container image.
 Then, when you run the container, use the same persistent storage that you previously used.
 This allows you to carry over all of the configuration data to the upgraded container.

-**NOTE**: If you previously used the REST API to change the port number the container listened on, you will need to follow the [Change port number](#change-port-number) section to reenable listening on the specified port.
+**Note**: If you previously used the REST API to change the port number the container listened on, you will need to follow the [Change port number](#change-port-number) section to reenable listening on the specified port.